 Firebase will bring a pop-up window when you hit + Add Project button.

-This is will take a few seconds finish creating a new project.
-Once it’s done, Click Continue to the Project Console.
+It will take a few seconds to finish creating a new project.
+Once it’s done, click Continue to the Project Console.

 Click the iOS icon that will be on the middle of the page.

 If you do not see the iOS icon for some reason, you can go to the Firebase dashboard → Project Overview (at the top left) → click the gear icon → click Project Settings